sabilahaq/sabilahaq/README.md

 # Hi, I'm [Sabila Haq](https://www.linkedin.com/in/sabilahaq/)

 I am a **Data Scientist** with more than one year experience.
 I master of `Python` and currently deepening knowledge of data science at [Tripleten Indonesia](https://tripleten.com/id-idn/).
-I love cooking 🍳, painting 🎨, and nature activities 🏕️.
+I love cooking 🍳, painting 🎨, and outdoor activities 🏕️.

 ## About Me 👩🏻‍💻